Heroin Abuse Signs, Symptoms, Effects, Overdose, and Treatment

 - Strong cravings for more of the substance.

-Heroin withdrawal is not usually deadly, but it can be dangerous and extremely uncomfortable, often prompting those who want to quit to return to use to avoid the symptoms.
+Heroin withdrawal is not usually deadly, but it can be dangerous and extremely uncomfortable, often prompting those who want to quit to return to use in order to avoid the symptoms.
 With this being the case, supervised detoxification may be needed to safely navigate the early stage of recovery.
 During detox, a medical treatment team will monitor your symptoms while providing medications that will add to your comfort.

-No matter the setting, some aspects of heroin addiction treatment are consistent including:
+No matter the setting, some aspects of heroin addiction treatment are consistent, including:

 Visit our Forum to join the conversation about substance abuse and addiction.